 eBooks and eReaders

-eBook readers continue to become more popular every year and the library is fielding lots of questions about eBooks, eReaders, and borrowing eBooks from the library.
+The library often receives questions about eBooks and eBook readers, and borrowing eBooks from the library.
 Below are some of the most common questions we get along with answers and links to information you can download and print out.

-To check out our eBook collection (and audiobooks too!) visit the NEIBORS website.
+To check out our eBook collection (and audiobooks too!) visit the BRIDGES website.

 Most common Questions and Answers:

-A: No. Ebooks are digital files and some are in PDF format, some are in EPUB format, and some are in Kindle format (to name the three most popular).
-E-readers are formatted to read one or two of these file formats but no reader is capable of reading all three except the iPad.
-The most popular e-readers and their formats are:
+A: No. eBooks are digital files and some are in PDF format, some are in EPUB format, and some are in Kindle format (to name the three most popular). eReaders are formatted to read one or two of these file formats but no reader is capable of reading all three except a tablet (iPad or Android) or Smartphone.
+The most popular eReaders and their formats are:

 - Nook - EPUB or PDF formats